khalidmesbah/elzero-web-school/Fundamentals Of Programming With C++/notes.md

 - overloading is a from of polymorphism
 - `app.css` => source file that includes source code
 - `#include <iostream>` => a preprocessor statement
-- `#include` => preprocessor directive used for file inclusion
+- `#include` => a preprocessor directive used for file inclusion
 - `main function` => the entry point
+-  Directives in the source file tell the preprocessor to take specific actions.
+-  `identifier` => unique name
+-  `variable` => data container with an identifier
+-

 # Search about
-- cpp preprocessor directives list
+- [x] cpp preprocessor directives list
 - `return 0;` in the main function can be ignored cuz this is the default

+# Abbreviation
+- cout: character output
+- <<: stream insertion operator
+-